Iran's Ahmadinejad to visit as China slams new sanctions

 Communist Party mouthpiece the People's Daily warned in a commentary on Wednesday that increased U.S. pressure on Iran risked worsening the crisis.

-"The United States still has a lot of room for maneuver on the Iran nuclear issue.
-But ... stubbornly sticking to confrontation will most likely lead to new strategic misjudgments," it wrote.
+"The United States still has a lot of room for manoeuvre on the Iran nuclear issue.
+But ... stubbornly sticking to confrontation will most likely lead to new strategic misjudgements," it wrote.

 The People's Daily commentary was published under the pen name "Zhong Sheng", meaning "Voice of China", which is often used to give the paper's view on foreign policy issues.